8 Ways to Improve Your Medical Claims Billing Process

 2. Maintain and Update Patient Files

 If you don’t have precise details on all of your patients, how can you expect to handle claims billing with accuracy?
 You’ll need to instruct staff to verify patient demographics as well as insurance information at each visit.
 Why is this necessary?
-For one, your patient may have changed jobs and now has different insurance carrier, or has coverage from a new spouse.
+For one, your patient may have changed jobs and now has different insurance provider, or has coverage from a new spouse.

 The nature of insurance may have changed too, with a patient possibly upgrading to the most expensive plan with lower deductibles, or to a less expensive plan that now requires much more out of pocket expenses.
 Instead of your patients being surprised by an unexpectedly higher bill, make a point of explaining the process as you update their details.
-Be sure to double-check such mundane details as the policy number and subscriber information (including the billing address for the insurance company).
+Be sure to double-check such mundane details as the policy number and subscriber information (including the billing address for the health insurance company).
 It’s crucial that these details match up with third-party payers’ records.

 3. Automate Basic Billing Functions